keltono/Hasus/README.md

 # Hasus

-a hobbyist language intended to basically be eager haskell.
+a hobbyist language intended to be very similar to an eager haskell.

 I'm going to be reading (and most likely loosely following) the book [The implementation of functional programming languages by Simon Peyton Jones](https://www.microsoft.com/en-us/research/publication/the-implementation-of-functional-programming-languages/ )